debrenamcewen/tern_to_do_list/README.md

 - [ ] Create capability to check off items
 - [ ] Create ability to rearrange to do list items
 - [ ] Create a user login
+- [ ] Follow good Git team behaviors (do all your work on branches & submit pull requests for review before merging to master)

-Additional Specs:
+Additional (optional) Specs:

 - [ ] Create a database of to do list items
 - [ ] Create the back end using node and express
-- [ ] Deploy the app to heroku
 - [ ] JS Lint finds no mistakes

-- [ ] Follow good Git team behaviors (do all your work on branches & submit pull requests for review before merging to master)
-- [ ] The artifact produced is properly licensed, preferably with the MIT license.
+- [x] The artifact produced is properly licensed, preferably with the MIT license.
 Stretch Goals/Nice to Have's:

 - [ ] I can create mulitple lists of to do's
 - [ ] Write the app using ES6 and deploy using babel
+- [ ] Deploy the app to heroku